 This course is designed to assist the student in defining the proper interpretation of certain areas of theological disagreement.
 Each student will be required to complete a thesis of 10,000 words in relation to some aspect of theological truth.
-Two hours.
+One hour each.